Nazi book burnings: American Library of Nazi Banned Books

 A similar library, modeled after one in Paris, was opened at the Brooklyn Jewish Center in Brooklyn, New York on 15 November 1934.
 There were speeches given by Rev. Dr. Israel H. Levinthal, Rabbi of the Jewish Center, and the library chairman Rabbi Louis Hammer.
 An inaugural dinner dedicated to Albert Einstein and Heinz Liepmann was held on December 22, 1934.

 The library had as its aim to "gather as many books as can be secured by authors whose books were burned by the Nazi Government at the notable bonfire on 10 May 1933.
 Also included were general titles relating to "general Jewish interest, in English, Hebrew and Yiddish."
 Among the authors whose books were available upon the library's opening were Albert Einstein, Maxim Gorki, Helen Keller, Sigmund Freud, Thomas Mann, and many others.
 Unlike the Paris library, the American library did not have any collection of books relating to Nazi ideology, or events or individuals in Nazi Germany.

-The library was a strong advocate for the cause of Zionism, the movement for a Jewish homeland.
+The library was a strong advocate for the cause of Zionism, the Jewish national movement for a Jewish homeland in Palestine.
 To the minds of those in charge of the library, the Nazi book burnings represented "proof of [the] urgency" of Zionist affairs.
 Rabbi Stephen Wise, who spoke at the inaugural dinner, had led a protest at Madison Square Garden on the day of the book burning, and was an advocate of the Zionist movement.
 Thomas Mann, whose books were part of the library's collection, is quoted as saying that "what happened in Germany convinced me more and more of the value of Zionism for the Jew".

-The American Library of Nazi Banned Books remained in place until the Brooklyn Jewish Center closed in the 1970's.
+The American Library of Nazi Banned Books remained in place until the Brooklyn Jewish Center closed in the 1970s.
 Its collection was then donated to the Jewish Theological Seminary of America in New York City.